ObeoNetwork/Flow-Designer/README.md

 Flow-Designer
 =============

 This is the Flow Designer sample for Obeo Designer.

+Last change:
+* Upgrade to Sirius 2.0 (and OD 7.0.1)
+* Simplify the VSM for the demo purpose
+* Improve the L&F of the sample.

 The very next steps for this project are:
-* Refactor from fr.obeo to org.obeonetwork
-* Migrate to 6.1 version
+* upgrade to Sirius 3.0
 * CDO-ification of the metamodel